 These high school graduates are not qualified for jobs, vocational training programs, colleges or universities.
 This serious disparity between what is believed (a high school diploma) and what is realistically needed to be a self-sustaining employed member of society is a gap.
 Through validated programs, the Foundation will operate to reduce the disparity in English, Math and Computer Skills and prepare young people for their future.

 The passion and the vision of this Foundation is to find, fund, operate and track programs developing the skills necessary to bring the youth in Southeast Los Angeles up to the level of their peer group, so they can become a viable integral successful part of our society.
 The goal is cooperation, coordination and achievement.
 The Foundation already supports programs with proven track records, which provide the training these young people need to prepare them for success in their adult lives.
 We do it all for free.

-Our first “hub” located in the heart of Vernon on Everett Avenue will enroll students and provide individualized tutorial programs with certified teachers on January 24th, 2019.
-The Vernon hub, when fully operational, will be able to work with 600 children annually.
+Our first “hub” located in the heart of the City of Vernon enrolls students and provides individualized tutorial programs with credentialed teachers.
+The Vernon hub, when fully operational and to capacity, is able to work with 1,000 children annually.
 The program is designed to interface with the student’s school teacher and their family.
-Individualized tutoring occurs twice a week for one hour with the same tutor with continued follow up and testing to establish progress.
+Individualized tutoring occurs weekly for one hour sessions with a tutor with continued follow up and testing to establish progress.

 Part time Volunteer Coordinator

 Part time Fundraiser and Special Events Coordinator

 Currently, we use outside consultants for bookkeeping as well as maintaining insurance, state reporting and taxes.
 As new hubs open, there will be 10 additional part-time teachers and the hours of the program manager will increase.